US officials: Don’t eat romaine grown in Salinas, California

 NEW YORK (AP) — U.S. health officials on Friday told people to avoid romaine lettuce grown in Salinas, California, because of another food poisoning outbreak.

-The warning comes almost exactly one year after a similar outbreak led to a blanket warning about tainted romaine.
+The notice comes almost exactly one year after a similar outbreak led to a blanket warning about romaine.

-The officials urged people not to eat the leafy green if the label doesn’t say where it was grown.
-They also urged supermarkets and restaurants not to serve or sell the lettuce, unless they’re sure it’s grown elsewhere.
+Officials urged Americans not to eat the leafy green if the label doesn’t say where it was grown.
+They also urged supermarkets and restaurants not to serve or sell the lettuce, unless they’re sure it was grown elsewhere.

-Officials say the warning applies to all types of romaine from the Salinas region, including whole heads, hearts of romaine and pre-cut salad mixes that have romaine.
+The warning applies to all types of romaine from the Salinas region, including whole heads, hearts and pre-cut salad mixes.

-The U.S. Food and Drug Administration is investigating an E. coli outbreak that has sickened 40 people in more than a dozen states.
-The agency said its inquiry led investigators to farms in Salinas and that they were looking for the contamination source.
+“We’re concerned this romaine could be in other products,” said Laura Gieraltowski, lead investigator of the outbreak at the U.S. Centers for Disease Control and Prevention.

+Officials said their investigation led to farms in Salinas and that they are looking for the source of E. coli tied to the illnesses.
+Salinas is a major growing region for romaine from around April to this time of year, when growing shifts south to Yuma, Arizona.

+After last year’s pre-Thanksgiving outbreak tied to romaine, the produce industry agreed to voluntarily label the lettuce with harvest regions.
+Health officials said that would make it easier to trace romaine and issue more specific public health warnings when outbreaks happen.

+Officials never identified exactly how romaine might have become contaminated in past outbreaks.
+But another outbreak in spring 2018 that sickened more than 200 people and killed five was traced to tainted irrigation water near a cattle lot.
+(E. coli is found in the feces of animal like cows.)

-Romaine has been tied to repeated food poisoning outbreaks, including the one right before Thanksgiving last year.
-It’s not clear exactly why romaine keeps sickening people, but food safety experts note the difficulty of eliminating risk for produce grown in open fields and eaten raw.
+It’s not clear exactly why romaine keeps popping up in outbreaks, but food safety experts note the popularity of romaine lettuce and the difficulty of eliminating risk for produce grown in open fields and eaten raw.

+Industry groups noted that they tightened safety measures following last year’s outbreaks, including expanding buffer zones between growing fields and livestock.

 “It’s very, very disturbing.
 Very frustrating all around,” said Trevor Suslow of the Produce Marketing Association.